The ICC/ESOMAR International Code

 Melanie Courtright

-Chief Executive Officer at Insights Association
+Chief Executive Officer at Insights Association, Member at ESOMAR Professional Standards

 Prof. Dr. Raimund Wildner